Advice for landlords

 Do I need to fit smoke alarms?

-Since October 2015, in addition to the Regulatory Reform (Fire Safety) Order 2005, new Smoke and Carbon Monoxide Alarm (England) Regulations 2015 require all landlords to:
+Since October 2015 the Smoke and Carbon Monoxide Alarm (England) Regulations 2015 have required private landlords to:

 - Fit at least one smoke alarm on each floor